mvolkmann/blog/src/jq.md

 jq can transform the JSON data given to it into different data that may or may not use JSON syntax.

+Many of the examples below create new files whose names begin with `pub`.
+It is not necessary to create multiple intermediate files.
+All the `jq` syntax shown can be combined into one long filter string to perform all the processing in a single use of the `jq` command.

 We can transform the `publication.json` file above into a JSON array of objects that only provide the `date`, `author`, and `title` of each publication.